sgb-io/orders-app-exercise/README.md

 - Node v12 (recommended), v10 and higher versions should also work.
 - Yarn (v1 by default, v2 may work but is un-tested).
+- **Note:** You can switch to npm if you want - just generate a lockfile and remove the Yarn one

 Install and start: